Tree, Poison Flat, Carson Iceberg Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Yellow Flower

 South Upper Truckee Valley

-As we hike South along the rim of the Tahoe Basin on the Pacific Crest & Tahoe to Yosemite Trail route, we will exit the granite zone when we pass Showers Lake, and be hiking across volcanic terrain until we are well past Ebbetts Pass, except for small islands of granite, in this vast sea of high altitude volcanic debris.
+As we hike South along the rim of the Tahoe Basin on this combined Pacific Crest, Tahoe Rim, & Tahoe to Yosemite Trails route, we will exit this granite zone passing Showers Lake and be hiking across volcanic terrain until we are well past Ebbetts Pass, except for small islands of granite, in this vast sea of high altitude volcanic debris.
+Well, at least on the Pacific Crest Trail.

 Detail of Rock above Round Lake.

-Detail of Rock above Round Lake composing the East side of Christmas Valley.
+Detail of volcanic rock to the East above Round Lake in Christmas Valley making up the crumbling volcanic spire East flank of Christmas Valley.

 North: Meiss Roadless Area to Echo Summit South: Meiss Roadless Area to Showers Lake